xenanetworks/PyXenaValkyrie/README.rst

 Upgrade from version 0.9.2 to version 1.0.0 and up
 """"""""""""""""""""""""""""""""""""""""""""""""""
 Version 0.9.2 is the last version supporting only CLI API.
-In order to introduce REST API some changes that breaks backwards compatibily were made:
+In order to introduce REST API some changes that breaks backwards compatibility were made:
 - xena_object.get_attributes()
   Remove the attribute parameter and return all attributes of the object instead.
+- xena_object.get_attribute() returns string attributes without the surrounding "", just like they are returned by config/info commands.

 Installation
 """"""""""""